 Pet ownership here is quite different from what we were accustomed to in the USA and nothing is perfect but people do care for their pets and this past week was a testament to exactly that.

-Fortunately for our community this type of love of animals is inspiring to everyone around her.
-She has shown others how and why caring for their pets is so meaningful and she has brought affordable spay / neuter clinics on a regular basis to combat overpopulation and suffering of homeless animals.
-Partnering with local vets and organizations like Spay Panama, she has helped be a part of sterilizing over 260,000 animals in Panama.
+Fortunately for our community, and Panama in general, exists an organization of dedicated veterinarians and technicians who, in many cases donate their time to sterilization clinics around the country.
+Their care and love of animals is inspiring and educational to everyone.
+They have shown others how and why caring for their pets is so meaningful and have brought affordable spay / neuter clinics on a regular basis to combat overpopulation and suffering of homeless animals.
+Local vets and organizations like Spay Panama, have helped be a part of sterilizing over 260,000 animals in Panama.

-This past week, she organized her most successful clinic yet in our local town, with Spay Panama.
+This past week, was one of the most successful clinic yet in our local town, with Spay Panama.
 A team of 25 from the organization: 8 veterinarians along with vet techs, volunteers and her team of 12 volunteers spayed and neutered 226 cats and dogs!

 We brought our little kitten Beezi to get spayed and adopted another little kitten while there - Klowy.
 The atmosphere at the clinic is intensely uplifting and made me feel so full of love for our little community.